XanaduAI/SFOpenBoson/doc/tutorials/gaussian.rst

 ...
 Zgate(0.5) | q[0]
 ...
 GaussianPropagation(H, 1.43) | q

-Now, we can run this simulation using the `Gaussian backend <https://strawberryfields.readthedocs.io/en/latest/code/backend.gaussian.html>`_, and output the location of the oscillator in the phase space at time :math:`t=1.43`:
+Now, we can run this simulation using the `Gaussian backend of Strawberry Fields <https://strawberryfields.readthedocs.io/en/latest/code/backend.gaussian.html>`_, and output the location of the oscillator in phase space at time :math:`t=1.43`:

 >>> state = eng.run('gaussian')
 >>> state.means()
 array([ 2.35472067,  1.06027036])

-Comparing this to the analytic solution,
+We compare this to the analytic solution,

 .. math::
 	&\braket{\q(1.43)} = (1-2)\cos(1.43) + 0.5\sin(1.43) + 2 = 2.35472,\\